-Telly

-it's not really a question of what is on tonight, more one of what isn't i.e. where the hell is Northern Exposure?
-Yes, I know it's a Bank Holiday, but that means sod all when I'm going cold. its a Bank Holiday, but that means sod all when I'm going cout nirkey at 10.30.
-Anyway, if you do decide to switch on, you can catch the first ever episode of "H-De-Hi" (BBC2, 5.15pm), or perhaps you'd prefer to watch six hours of snooker later on in the evening.
-Pray for an early conclusion, and then with any luck, they'll stick some trashy 'Carry On, film on.
-Failing everything, there's always 'Dusty' (BBC1, 10.10pm) featuring Dionne Warwick, Elvia Cosiello, & The Pet Shop Boys.
+Look... it's not really a question of what is on tonight, more one of what isn't; i.e. where the hell is 'Northern Exposure'?
+Yes.
+I know it's a Bank Holiday, but that means sod all when I'm going cold turkey at 10.30.
+Anyway, if you do decide to switch on, you can catch the first ever episode of 'Hi-De-Hi' (BBC2, 5,15pm) , or perhaps you'd prefer to watch six hours of snooker later on in the evening.
+Pray for an early conclusion, and then with any luck, they'll stick some trashy 'Carry On.' film on.
+Failing everything, there's always 'Dusty' (BBC1, 10.10pm) featuring Dionne Warwick, Elvis Costello, & The Pet Shop Boys.

-GRAHAME STOWE, BATESON & Co.
-SOLICTORS

-FREE LEGAL ADVICE CLINIC

-NO APPOINTMENT NECESSARY (FIRST COME- FIRST SERVED) EVERY WEDNEDAY EVENING

-24 HOUR EMERGENCY No. LEEDS 468163

-Nearest firm to the University

-24 HOUR

-EMERGENCY No.